Japan Property Tax And More: An Easy Guide For Foreigners

 Consumption tax (消費税, shōhizei)

-Consumption tax (消費税, shōhizei) in Japan is applied to certain aspects of Japanese property purchases.
+Consumption tax (消費税, shōhizei) in Japan is applied to certain aspects of Japanese property purchases, especially for business purposes.
 It’s about 10% of the property's sales price, excluding the land.

 Buyers can reclaim the tax if the property is being rented out following the purchase, specifically for short-term holiday rentals.